ivan-kleshnin/query_format/README.md

 We can try `{location: {eq: "@location2"}}` but it's inconsistent with the first `location` having no extra characters.

-With command-first approach, if we don't want to rely on the order of fields/value (and we don't) there are several workaround from which marking fields with extra chars like `@` seems the easiest:
+With command-first approach, if we don't want to rely on the order of fields/value (and we don't) there are several workaround like using sentinel values:

 ```
 PG-SQL